aeternity/documentation-hub/docs/getting-started/advance-to-do-aepp/README.md

 # TUTORIAL: How to build a To-do list Æpp - Part Three(3)

 ## Overview
-This tutorial will teach you how to develop the communication process between the client side and a *ToDoManager* smart contract.
-We will setup the basic infrastructure in order to interact with the smart contract from the frontend.
+This tutorial will teach you how to develop the communication process between the client-side and a **ToDoManager** smart contract.
+We will setup the basic infrastructure to interact with the smart contract from the frontend.

 ## Prerequisites
 - Before we go any further, please make sure you have followed the <a href="https://github.com/aeternity/tutorials/blob/master/build-to-do-list-aepp-1.md" target="_blank">first part</a> of *How to build a To-do list Æpp*.

 ## Plan
-I have published the simple frontend project on Github.
-We will start with cloning the github repository and I will explain the most important segments of the *Advance To-do list Æpp*.
+I have published the simple frontend project on GitHub.
+We will start with cloning the GitHub repository and I will explain the most important segments of the *Advance To-do list Æpp*.

 ## Getting started
-1. Clone the Github repository and open your IDE at the directory:
+1. Clone the GitHub repository and open your IDE at the directory:
 ```
 git clone https://github.com/aekiti/advance-todo-aepp.git
 ```